About Donald the Priest

 A priest in the Diocese of Rupert’s Land.
 I was ordained a deacon on St. Andrew’s day, November 30th, 2008.
 I was ordained a priest on the Feast of St. Michael and All Angels, on September 29th, 2009.

 Currently I am serving as Priest at St. Philip’s Norwood Anglican Church.
-I always preside at the mid-week serves for Holy Trinity Anglican Church in Winnipeg’s Downtown, and serve as an Honourary Assistant at St. Margaret’s in the Wolseley area of Winnipeg (These together do not constitute a full-time position).
+I also preside at the mid-week serves for Holy Trinity Anglican Church in Winnipeg’s Downtown, and serve as an Honourary Assistant at St. Margaret’s in the Wolseley area of Winnipeg (These together do not constitute a full-time position).

 I was born in Montreal, Quebec, to Salvation Army Officer parents.
 My father was in Correctional Services.
 So, the running joke was that my dad was in and out of prison during our growing up ears.